markusahlstrand/node-cloudworker/README.md

 The node-cloudworker is a cloudflare worker shim for node combined with a small webserver, enabling debugging locally.
+It should not be used in production.

-It's most likely not as close to the production environment as https://github.com/dollarshaveclub/cloudworker.
+It's most likely not as close to the production environment as https://github.com/dollarshaveclub/cloudworker, which most of the runtime has been borrowed from, but it makes debugging and testing possible.

 ## Installing